tspindler-cms/tetet-vwv/TeTeT VWV/mods/aircraft/vwv F-8/README.md

 # General Information

-A mod of the F-8 Crusader for DCS, thanks to Hawkeye60 and Spino and the VSN team.
+A mod of the F-8 Crusader for DCS, thanks to Hawkeye60, Mario and Spino and the VSN team.

 With help from Toan and seabat.

 Based on a VSN plane, kudos to the team!

+TeTeT

 # F8 Crusader Liveries for CV-31 USS Bon Homme Richard by seabat